aravind-akr/tic-tac-toe/README.md

 	You need two humans to run this program, i.e., this is a 2 player game.

-Computer Vs. Computer: Files generated for this:
+Human Vs. Computer: Files generated for this:
 1. TTTCompHum - Main class
 2. TicTacToeCompHum - Supporting class.